 HDS Title IX and Identity-Based supports

-Steph Gauchel, Assistant Dean for Student Affairs/Title IX Resource Coordinator for Students and primary support to students on issues related to Title IX and other forms of identity-based issues, needs, harassment, and violence; available to help you understand HDS and University Policy and Procedures.
+Steph Gauchel, Assistant Dean for Diversity, Inclusion, and Belonging and primary support to students on issues related to Title IX and other forms of identity-based issues, needs, harassment, and violence; available to help you understand HDS and University Policy and Procedures.
 617.496.3091, email@example.com

 Tim Whelsky, Associate Dean for Enrollment and Student Services/Title IX Resource Coordinator for Students and available to provide support to students on issues related to Title IX and other forms of identity-based issues, needs, harassment, and violence; available to help you understand HDS and University Policy and Procedures.
 617.496.8641, firstname.lastname@example.org